 Key Strategies:

-Setting up an online store
+- Setting up an online store using platforms like Shopify or Etsy.

-Promoting merchandise through social media and events
+- Promoting merchandise through social media, email newsletters, and events.

 Example: